syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Add-Custom-Items.md

 ## Set Selected View

-The `SelectedView` property is used to apply the given SelectedView to selected rating item.
+The `SelectedView` property applies a custom view to the selected rating item state.

 {% highlight C# %}